Transit

 FAQ

-With dibs, of course.
-Enter your start and end points on our Trip Planner and we’ll tell you the best ways to get to where you’re going, departure times and step-by-step directions included.
+Enter your start and end points on the Vamos trip planning app and it’ll tell you the best ways to get to where you’re going, departure times and step-by-step directions included.

 That depends what trains/buses/rail lines you’re taking and where you’re going.
-Our Trip Planner will give you all those details.
+The Vamos trip planning app will give you all those details.

 It can be.
 If you’ve ever driven into the Bay Area from Stockton on a busy weekday morning, you know rush hour is more like rush 3 hours.
 A train can potentially reduce that.